globaldothealth/monkeypox/README.md

 If you would like to contribute, assign an issue to yourself and/or reach out to a contributor and we will happily help you help us.

 If you want to send data to us, you can use our template at [monkeypox-template.csv](monkeypox-template.csv) which makes it easier for us to add to our list.
-Alternatively, you can open an issue with an attached CSV / XLSX file in this repository, or email info@global.health
+Just open an issue and attach a CSV / XLSX file in this repository, or email data to info@global.health.
+Remove any Personally Identifiable Information.

 ## Visualizations